Plants that Attract Beneficial Insects

 The insects we are attracting: hoverflies, parasitic wasps, lacewings, ladybugs, big eyed bugs, damsel bugs and the minute pirate bugs; all have one job in common.
 They eat NON-beneficial insects!
 From aphids to Japanese Beetles, they do the same job as chemical insecticide.
 Only safer.

-Some of the plants that we are currently working with.
-Perennial unless otherwise marked annual!
+This is a list of some of the plants that we are currently working with:

 Achillea filipendulina - Fern leaved Yarrow – cultivars, the native one can become highly invasive.